A fractional representation approach to the robust regulation problem for MIMO systems: Solvability Conditions and Controller Design

 Theorem \ref{thm:SolvabilitySimpleGen} implies that all robust controllers are found by finding all the stabilizing controllers of $\Plant_0$.
-Applying the parametrization for all stabilizing controllers given by Theorem \ref{thm:Stability} yields the following parametrization of robust controllers.
+Applying the parametrization for all stabilizing controllers given by Theorem \ref{thm:Stability} yields the following parametrization of robustly regulating controllers.
+For a strictly proper plant $\Plant$ all the controllers given by the parametrization are causal.
+If $\Plant$ is not strictly proper, then some of the controllers may be non-causal, but Corollary \ref{cor:SimpleGenCausalCont} guarantees that some of the controllers are causal.

 \begin{corollary} Assume that $\langle\gen\rangle=\langle \gen_{ij}\, |\, 1\leq i\leq n, 1\leq j\leq q\rangle$ where $\gen\in\fractions{\stable}$ has a weakly coprime factorization $\gen=\frac{n}{d}$ and that $\Cont$ solves the robust regulation problem.
 Denote $L_0:= ^T$ and $\widetilde{L}_0:= $.
 Then all controllers solving the robust regulation problem are given by the parametrization